What is Lokstra?

 ⏱️ 8-12 hours total β€’ For enterprise apps

-What you’ll build: Enterprise apps with DI, auto-router, and microservices
+What you’ll build: Enterprise apps with DI, annotations, and microservices

 πŸ‘‰ Start Framework Examples